neptune-software/neptune-ai-chatbot/README.md

 # Neptune AI Chatbot Component

-A React component for integrating Neptune AI chat capabilities into your application.
+A React component for integrating a chat bot into your webapp.

 ## Installation